 Health and SEND

-Make a complaint about health services
+Make a compliment or complaint about health services

 If you are not happy with the health support your child with special educational needs or disabilities (SEND) has been given, you can make a complaint: